atandritC/GradeHub-SRM-GPA-Calculator/README.md

 ## What GradeHub Does

 - Allows you to input your course credits and grades.
-- Computes your CGPA instantly upon submission.
+- Computes your GPA instantly upon submission.
 - Provides a user-friendly interface for quick GPA estimation.

 ## Demonstration